vansshika01/Online-Code-Editor/README.md

 # Online Code Editor ✨💻
  An intuitive online code editor designed to make writing and testing HTML, CSS, and JavaScript seamless and user-friendly.
-Whether you're a beginner exploring web development or an experienced coder needing a quick environment to test ideas, SPARK is here to ignite your creativity! 🚀
+Whether you're a beginner exploring web development or an experienced coder needing a quick environment to test ideas,Online Code Editor is here to ignite your creativity! 🚀

 **🛠️ How It Works**